 These teams bring together creative individuals from different parts of the world, resulting in better ideas and more creativity.
 In addition, remote work also enhances productivity rates, a survey suggests that 77% of individuals feel more productive when working from home.

 To stay connected, virtual teams rely on the use of management tools.
-These tools are armed with features that not only help teams communicate in real-time but also lets them plan, create, and track their workflows.
+These tools are armed with features that not only help teams communicate in real time but also let them plan, create, and track their workflows.